Have you ever thought about counselling?

 In the current economic climate, clients have to wait weeks, if not months, for free therapeutic support on the NHS.
+If you decide to go private, spending money on yourself might feel self-indulgent.

 If a person does reach out for help, and the appointments finally come round, the clock’s ticking under the instant stress to ‘feel better’ before the small number of sessions you’re “allowed” run out.